Viking raids in the Rhineland: Raids in the Rhine-Meuse area

 In late 881, Vikings, who had overwintered in Flanders, set off on a military expedition to neighbouring lands.
 They raided numerous villages in the area of the Meuse and razed the towns of Liège, Maastricht and Tongeren to the ground.

 In December 881, Vikings of this group sailed on at least three ships under their leader, Godfrid, up the Rhine.
 As they went, they plundered villages and towns or extorted money from their inhabitants (Brandschatzung).

 Particularly affected were the cities of Cologne, Bonn, Neuss, Jülich and Andernach.
 On their first visit to Cologne in January 882, after tough negotiations, Cologne paid a fortune in silver for their withdrawal (see also Danegeld).
 On their return journey, the same group again demanded payment of a sum of money, which the destitute citizens of Cologne could not afford, whereupon the city was burned to the ground.

 The Normans, presumably from Denmark, probably also carried horses on their Viking ships.
 In any case, they were very mobile, something that was aided by being able to utilise the old Roman roads of the Rhineland on the left bank of the Rhine.
 The Vikings turned westwards following this road system and plundered towns from Zülpich to Aachen.

 Raids on cultural centres in the Aachen area

 When they had stormed the imperial city, the conquerors, presumably with calculated, strategic intent, desecrated St. Mary's Church (now the cathedral), the tomb of Charlemagne and the royal stables.
-After committing these outrages, they set the palace and the imperial baths on fire.
+After committing these acts, they set the palace and the imperial baths on fire.
 In late December 881, they plundered the imperial abbey of Kornelimünster, not far from Aachen, as well as the monasteries of Stablo and Malmedy in the Ardennes.